Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 | ----- | -------------- | ------------- | ------------- | ------------- |
 | Total | 10,521,107,970 | 3,226,569,468 | 3,018,468,909 | 1,242,237,371 |

-Now, with this data, everything becomes much more clear.
+Now, with this data, everything becomes much clearer.
 The `Add` optimization has decreased the total number of operation by only 0.24%, and the `Move` optimization has decreased it by 69%!